 Question: How does Arccos tell a practice swing from a real swing?

 Answer: The sensors have been upgraded and now sense the impact of a swing both physically and in terms of sound.

 Question: What is the difference between Arccos Caddie 2nd and 3rd Generations?

 Answer: There is no feature or technology difference between the two generations.
 The only difference is that the 3rd generation requires an annual $99 subscription with the first year included in the purchase price.
-Other than creating an annual income stream for the company, Arccos has not articulated any advantage to the consumer for the subscription.
+The current 2nd Generation price has become prohibitive, so we recommend the 3rd Generation model.

 For those folks who want accurate on-course distances without the full technology system offered in Arccos Golf Caddie, we recommend two great GPS watches from Garmin.
 Click here for our Garmin golf GPS watch review.